ludomade/grunt-shampoo/README.md

 out: "data/content.json"
 ```

-#### options.api
-Type: `Number`
-Default value: `1`
-Required

-The version of the API to access.

-#### options.type
-Type: `String`
-Default value: `dump`

-The type of API call you would like to make. `dump` is set by default - content dumps are useful for pulling down content from Shampoo in one go.

-Possible types are: `dump`, `page`, `pages`, `models`, `model`, `locales` and `locale`.

-#### options.format
-Type: `String`
-Default value: `json`

-The format of the content output.

-Possible types are: `json` and `zip`.

-#### options.query
-Type: `String`
-Default value: none

-The query parameter of the API call to make.
-Currently, this value is appended to the end of the API call and you may append the URL path and query parameters to this field.

-This value could be `single-file` or `single-file?meta=1`.

 #### options.mediaOut
 Type: `String`
 Default value: none

-If you'd like to save down all of the media data that's been uploaded to AWS S3, specify a directory relative to the Gruntfile.js, which determines where the media is saved.
-Note, this is done in a smart way, where only images that have been update on S3 get downloaded.
-Not every image/asset is downloaded every time.
+Save down all media files that have been uploaded to AWS S3 by specifying a directory relative to the project root.
+Only images that have not yet been downloaded from S3 will download, effectively keeping your local media files synced down with S3.

-Keep in mind, valid AWS S3 credentials are required in your shampoo-config.json file.
+Note: Valid AWS S3 credentials are required in the `.shampoorc` configuration.

 ### Usage Examples